A School or a Ghoul?!

 Who caused school to turn into a scaring ghoul?
 Who robbed school from pleasure and made it so ghoulish with little fragrance or real life?
 Most of those in charge of it have retired much earlier than the age of retirement!
 Everyone is watching the tragedy from afar, letting the flood ravage everything.
 Is what came to pass random or deliberate?
 A long-tailed question mark should be at the end of the former sentence.

 The generality of Moroccan schools are depressing and demotivating.
 Walls are so sullied with chalk and permanent markers that you feel totally bored.
-Wherever you direct your eyes, you are shocked with insults and vulgar words that I dear not divulge right here.
+Wherever you direct your eyes, you are shocked with insults and vulgar words that I dare not divulge right here.

 Miserably enough, the mess has become the norm.
 Broken light bulbs are a usual frustrating sight.
 Roofs are rife with « Kala », a type of drug; they roll tobacco into thin paper and stick it directly under the gum.
 No sooner they have finished than they stick the roll onto the ceiling leaving a disgusting sight.